Bristol-Myers Squibb Company (BMY): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1989 Bristol-Myers and Squibb Merger A landmark $12 billion merger created Bristol-Myers Squibb, combining research, development, and market presence.
+1989 Bristol-Myers Company merges with Squibb Corporation.
+A landmark $12 billion merger that created Bristol-Myers Squibb, the world's second-largest pharmaceutical enterprise at the time.

 Bristol-Myers Squibb Company (BMY) Ownership Structure